-NEW DISCLOSURE: As of 2019, MOL Group provides Total Waste Generated (both hazardous and non-hazardous) down by main divisions in the group-wide Data Library.
-Link and name of indicator below.
+As of 2019, MOL Group provides Total Waste Generated (both hazardous and non-hazardous) down by main divisions in the group-wide Data Library.

 TAILINGS DAM: Whilst a mostly mining industry issue, extractive companies in the oil & gas industry may have exposure to tailing dams through their upstream divisions.
 As of the date of reporting, MOL Group has no involvement in tailing storage facilities, neither across own operations nor through its joint ventures.